Workshop Recordings and Feedback

 Implementing a plan to be net-zero carbon by 2035 should be done.Having a Federal price on carbon would make it much more likely for new innovations to be created that will make that goal easier and less expensive.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 Yes I support the plan to achieve net zero by 2035.

-Rjpaetz over 2 years ago
+Rjpaetz about 3 years ago

 I am pleased to see the tremendous effort that OPPD staff & management have put into understanding and developing the pathways to decarbonization for the district.
 It is clear that there is acknowledgment of the necessity of rapidly ending the carbon emissions that have historically result from power generation, and moving to renewable clean energy.